vkbansal/spectrum/README.md

 ```

 ###Highlighting Text
-You can also highlight text directly, when you know the language.
+You can also highlight text directly, but you have to specify the language manually.

 ```php
 echo $prism->highlightText('<html>string</html>', 'html');
 ```